Ingredients

 Method

-Dissolve the yeast in the warm water.
-Then add this with the flour, 250g cold water (save the 30g extra water for later), sourdough starter, malt flour and olive oil to the mixer bowl.
-Mix on first or the lowest speed for 3-4 minutes until almost combined, then increase the speed to 2-3 and mix for about 10 minutes until the dough is quite smooth elastic (stop the machine and scrape the dough down from the top of the dough hook if it twists up).
+Mix on the lowest speed for 3–4 minutes until almost combined, then increase the speed to medium and mix for about 10 minutes, until the dough is quite smooth and elastic (stop the machine and scrape the dough down from the top of the dough hook if it twists up).

-Heat the oven to 220C fan.
-Leave the dough to rise for 30 minutes more, then sprinkle with sea salt flakes and bake for about 30 minutes until a rich brown colour on top and well risen.
-Remove from the oven, drizzle with a little more olive oil while hot then leave to cool.
+Heat the oven to 220°C fan.
+Leave the dough to rise for a further 30 minutes, then sprinkle with sea salt flakes and bake for about 30 minutes, until well risen and a rich brown colour on top.